About Sawabi Catalog Travel journal Get in touch

 Available in different sizes (one of a kind), in Yellow, pink and white 18K Gold

-Available in 3 sizes, in Yellow, pink and white 18K Gold and in Sterling Silver.
+Available in Yellow, pink and white 18K Gold and in Sterling Silver

 Antique Beads Carnelian I